 - Assets – equipment (even your slowest PC), software, and configurations that make up your IT infrastructure.

 - Threats – look for industry-specific threats and circumstances that might make the business uniquely targeted.

 - Vulnerabilities – ways your business could be compromised or exploited.
 This takes into account internal factors such as employees/former employees, firmware, patches, operating systems, and more.

 A risk assessment should be taken seriously.
 Although it can take a significant investment in time and resources, it is worth both as the work you do now will save you considerable time, money, and grief in the long-run.
 Consider this: 67% of small and midsize businesses (SMB) experience cyber attacks, according to a recent study, while 47% have no idea of how to protect their business from these attacks.

-Related reading: Building a viable IT budget for 2019: Seven critical steps
+Related reading: Building your 2020 IT budget: Seven critical steps

 Choosing a managed service provider (MSP)